New in 5.1: From The Dark Side of The Moon

 Mary Fahl is probably best known for her work as the lead singer of ‘90s folk-rock band, The October Project, but her musical passions and abilities stretch far beyond this, as we see in this updated 5.1 surround sound release of a real passion project from Mary.
 From The Dark Side of The Moon pays homage to one of the most innovative albums of all time: The Dark Side of the Moon by Pink Floyd.

 This is no vanity album full of self-indulgent cover versions.
 It is a reimagining, a fitting tribute, and an incredible interpretation all at the same time.

-Mark Doyle produced the album, and supplied much of the instrumentation.
+Mark Doyle and David Werner co-produced the album, with Doyle supplying much of the instrumentation.
 It is clear to see from Mark and Mary’s discussions with Mike Vieira from Life in Surround that Doyle was as much invested in the project as anyone.
-Doyle’s jazz roots and incredible connection to the music are discussed, and he and Mary Fahl give some interesting insights into the conception and production of the album almost a decade ago.
+Doyle’s jazz roots and incredible connection to the music are discussed in their interview, as he and Mary Fahl give some interesting insights into the conception and production of the album almost a decade ago.
 Its transformation into a high-quality surround sound experience – a revival of Bob Clearmountain’s original 5.1 mix – makes this album a promising Grammy contender in the future.